yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - It is also called processor.
 - CPU continually receives instructions to execute.
 CPU performs all operations according to the given instructions.
 It executes instructions and tells other parts of computer what to do.

+**what the CPU does:**

+- **Fetches instructions:** The CPU retrieves instructions from the computer's memory (RAM) one at a time.
+These instructions tell the CPU what operations to perform.
+- **Decodes instructions:** The CPU deciphers the instructions, breaking them down into simpler steps it can understand.
+- **Executes instructions:** The CPU carries out the decoded instructions, which can involve performing mathematical calculations, making logical decisions, or moving data between different parts of the computer.
+**Controls other components:** The CPU communicates with and controls other parts of the computer, such as memory, storage devices, and input/output (I/O) devices like your keyboard or mouse.

+The performance of your CPU significantly impacts how fast your computer can run programs and perform tasks.
+Here are some key factors that affect CPU performance:

+- **Clock speed:** Measured in Gigahertz (GHz), it indicates the number of cycles the CPU can perform per second.
+Higher clock speeds generally mean faster performance.
+- **Number of cores:** Modern CPUs typically have multiple cores, allowing them to handle multiple tasks simultaneously.
+More cores can improve performance for multitasking and programs that can leverage multiple cores.
+- **Cache:** A small amount of high-speed memory built into the CPU that stores frequently accessed data and instructions.
+Faster access to this data can improve processing speed.

 CPU consists of two main units:

-- ALU ( Arithmetic and logic Unit)
+- **ALU ( Arithmetic and logic Unit)**
-- CU ( Control Unit)
+- **CU ( Control Unit)**

 #### ALU (Arithmetic and Logic Unit)

 - ALU is a part of CPU.
 Actual  execution of the instructions takes place in this part.

-It Consists Two units:
+It Consists two units:

-**Arithmetic Unit :** Arithmetic unit of the ALU `performs basic arithmetic functions` such as additions, subtraction, multiplications and division.
+- **Arithmetic Unit :** Arithmetic unit of the ALU `performs basic arithmetic functions` such as additions, subtraction, multiplications and division.
-**Logic Unit :** Logic unit of the ALU `performs logical operations` like comparing two data items to find which data item is greater than ,equal to or less than the other.
+- **Logic Unit :** Logic unit of the ALU `performs logical operations` like comparing two data items to find which data item is greater than ,equal to or less than the other.

 #### Control Unit